CalebSkinner1/LLMSparsityPrior/README.md

 # LLM Sparsity Prior for Robust Feature Selection

-This repository contains implementation of the **LLM Sparsity Prior**, a Bayesian variable selection framework that integrates *a priori* feature importance synthesized by Large Language Models (LLM) into the Spike-and-Slab and Spike-and-Slab Lasso priors.
+This repository contains an implementation of the **LLM Sparsity Prior**, a Bayesian variable selection framework that integrates *a priori* feature importance synthesized by Large Language Models (LLMs) into the Spike-and-Slab and Spike-and-Slab Lasso priors.

 This repository is organized to support three primary objectives:
 1) Core implementation: Efficient posterior estimation for LSP methods.
-2) Simulations: Code to replicate the comparative simulation studies presented in the paper.
+2) Simulations: Comparative simulation studies.
-3) Data Application: Prompt engineering templates and analysis code for the Acute Kidney Injury (AKI) application.
+3) Data Application: Prompt engineering templates and Acute Kidney Injury (AKI) analysis.

 ## Repository Structure
 ```text